raspberrypilearning/pixel-pet/worksheet.md

 ## Create a walking function

 A `function` is a piece of code that you can use over and over.
-As the goal is to trigger the walking animation later on it makes sense for us to put the animation code into a function that can be called when an action has been sensed by the hardware.
+As the goal is to trigger the walking animation later on, it makes sense for us to put the animation code into a function that can be called when an action has been sensed by the hardware.

-1. To put your code into a function you simply need to add this line above your `for` loop and indent the lines beneath like this:
+1. To put your code into a function, you simply need to add this line above your `for` loop and indent the lines beneath like this:

 	```python
 	def walking():